 Should I consider homeopathy for sensory processing difficulties?

 Yes, absolutely – read about Ollie below for an example.

-It is also worth noting that in my experience homeopathy works well alongside Occupational Therapy in these cases if parents wish to use both.
+Also, it is also worth noting that in my experience homeopathy works well alongside Occupational Therapy in these cases if parents wish to use both.